 - lack of insight into failings

-- a pattern of misconduct over a period of time.
+- a pattern of misconduct over a period of time

-If a nurse or midwife’s actions put people at risk of being harmed, that risk that makes their case more serious.
-However, because keeping patients safe includes avoiding a culture of blame or cover up, we do not want to punish nurses and midwives for making genuine clinical mistakes.
+If a nurse or midwife’s actions put people at risk of being harmed, this risk makes their case more serious.
+However, keeping patients safe also includes avoiding a culture of blame or cover up, so we do not want to punish nurses and midwives for making genuine clinical mistakes.

 Previous interim orders and their effect on sanctionsBack to top

-2 Huang v Secretary of State for the Home Department UKHL 11
+1 See the balance between the individual’s rights and the public interest in Huang v Secretary of State for the Home Department UKHL 11

 2 See Right-touch regulation, published by the Professional Standards Authority in 2015.